-4 [...] ruptura paradigmática que exige dos professores reconfiguração de saberes e reconhecimento da necessidade de trabalhar no sentido de transformar [...] a 'inquietude' em energia emancipatória, ou seja, trata-se de [...] uma nova forma de compreender o conhecimento [...] [provocando] uma alteração nas bases epistemológicas da prática pedagógica (CUNHA, 2016, p.
+&lt;sup>4 [...] ruptura paradigmática que exige dos professores reconfiguração de saberes e reconhecimento da necessidade de trabalhar no sentido de transformar [...] a 'inquietude' em energia emancipatória', ou seja, trata-se de "[...] uma nova forma de compreender o conhecimento [...] [provocando] uma alteração nas bases epistemológicas da prática pedagógica (CUNHA, 2016, p.
 8).

 It should be clarified that the (re)rapprochement with the school was treated by the two teachers and their 3 respective classes, as a field activity.
-One of the teachers did not give marks to the completion or elaboration of records produced by the undergraduates.
-Even so, the participation of its two classes was complete (55 students), generating, even, the request of more than one presentation letter by student, due to the intention of some to integrate more than one school.
-28 of these subjects elaborated and delivered the records that, after careful reading, led to the selection of 5, caused by the identification of representative aspects of the others.
-This done, we organized, described and analyzed the information acquired in line with the objective outlined and in line with the contributions of the scholars who make up our theoretical framework.
+One of the teachers did not give marks to the completion or elaboration of the records produced by the undergraduates.
+Even so, the participation of its two classes was complete (55 students), generating, even, the request of more than one cover letter by licensing, due to the intention of some to integrate to more than one school.
+28 of these subjects elaborated and delivered the records that, after careful reading, led to the selection of 5 of them caused by the identification of representative aspects of the others.
+Once this is done, we organize, describe and analyze the information acquired in line with the objective outlined and in line with the contributions of the scholars who make up our theoretical framework.

-The other repertoire of data analyzed originates from 13 interviews that the third class of graduates implemented with teachers from the elementary schools in which the activity took place.
+The other repertoire of data analyzed originates from 13 interviews that third class graduates implemented with teachers from the elementary schools in which the activity took place.
 The interviews were filmed and edited by the students of the bachelor degree courses, later presented during the classes, followed by debate about the concept of pedagogical innovation, provoked by the interviewees' statements.
-Among the 13 videos produced and screened in class, we selected excerpts from 5 teachers of kindergarten, elementary school and high school, randomly chosen: Maria, Andreia, Richard, Augusto and Adriane.
+Among the 13 videos produced and shown in class, we selected excerpts from 5 teachers of elementary school, elementary school and high school, randomly chosen: Maria, Andreia, Richard, Augusto and Adriane.

 So, we could review your testimonials, we watched the videos again and dedicated ourselves to transcribing the shared information.
-It is noteworthy that the students chose teachers that they considered to have an innovative practice, but in their interview they did not ask the teachers what innovation would be, but asked to talk about their pedagogical practices, the methodologies used, the meaning of teaching for each one.
+It is noteworthy that the students chose teachers that they considered to have an innovative practice, but in their interview, they did not ask the teachers what innovation would be, but asked to talk about their pedagogical practices, the methodologies used, the meaning of teaching for each one.
 The proposal was for them to conduct open interviews and that, when interviewing, they would listen to what teachers had to say, without inducing answers, but, in fact, to show interest and curiosity for what teachers had to say about their work.

-Upon revisiting the interviews, a semester later (May 2019), transcripts were made of all material, which was analyzed and categorized.
-Among the categories that had highlight in the analysis, stands out Pedagogical Innovation as the macrotheme and the subthemes: listening, dialogicity, creativity and teaching autonomy.
+Upon revisiting the interviews, a semester later (May 2019), transcripts of all material were analyzed and categorized.
+Among the categories that were highlighted in the analysis, Pedagogical Innovation stands out as the macro-theme and the subthemes: listening, dialogicity, creativity and teaching autonomy.